-18. What are requirements with regard to reporting, accountability, auditing?
+19. What are requirements with regard to reporting, accountability, auditing?

-a) What type(s) of report must be produced? $\overline{\checkmark}$ Annual financial report/financial accounts Annual activity report Public-benefit/activity report $\overline{\checkmark}$ Tax report/tax return Other reports e.g. on 1% schemes Reports on governance changes (e.g. new board members) Report on conflict of interest (self-dealing and conflict of interest breach cases) b) Must all/any of the reports produced by the foundation be submitted to supervisory authorities?
-If so, to which authorities (e.g. foundation authority, tax authority)? s, to the foundation authority (Ministry of Justice of Bosnia and Herzegovina, and the tax thority) c) Are the reports checked/reviewed?
+- a) What type(s) of report must be produced? - ☑ Annual financial report/financial accounts - □ Annual activity report - □ Public-benefit/activity report c) Are the reports checked/reviewed?
 By whom (supervisory/tax authorities)?

+- ☑ Tax report/tax return - □ Other reports e.g. on 1% schemes - □ Reports on governance changes (e.g. new board members) - □ Report on conflict of interest (self-dealing and conflict of interest breach cases) - b) Must all/any of the reports produced by the foundation be submitted to supervisory authorities?
+If so, to which authorities (e.g. foundation authority, tax authority)?

+Yes, to the foundation authority (Ministry of Justice of Bosnia and Herzegovina, and the tax authority)

-Ye s, by the tax authorities.
+Yes, by the tax authorities.